Parental Leave Allowance for B.C. Government employees

 Salary Used to Calculate the Allowance

-The allowance is calculated on an your base position and may increase with certain wage increases that occur during your leave.
+The allowance is calculated according to your base position.
+If the position’s wage goes up during your leave, the allowance will increase.
 Check your collective agreement to find out what increases apply.

 If you are on a temporary appointment at the time of your leave, you'll receive an allowance calculated on the salary stated in your temporary appointment letter.
-If your temporary appointment is scheduled to end part way through your leave, the allowance is recalculated using the basic pay amount for your base position for the remainder of your leave.
+If your temporary appointment is scheduled to end during your leave, the allowance is recalculated using the basic pay amount for your base position for the rest of your leave.

 Income Tax Implications